vectorgrp/sil-kit/docs/api/timeSyncService.rst

 Controlling the Participant
 """""""""""""""""""""""""""

-After a successful startup, the participant will enter the :cpp:enumerator:`Running<SilKit::Core::Orchestration::Running>` state.
+After a successful startup, the participant will enter the :cpp:enumerator:`Running<SilKit::Services::Orchestration::Running>` state.
-The participant can now access the current simulation time using the :cpp:func:`Now()<SilKit::Core::Orchestration::ITimeSyncService::Now()>` method.
+The participant can now access the current simulation time using the :cpp:func:`Now()<SilKit::Services::Orchestration::ITimeSyncService::Now()>` method.

 Synchronizing an application thread with the simulation task
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""